 Deck The Halls

 I believe I already mentioned that my father takes some aspects of decoration slightly too seriously.
-That’s not necessarily a bad thing, when the effort is channeled through the proper avenues.
+That’s not necessarily a bad thing, when you channel the effort through the proper avenues.

 As an example, the highlight of my dad’s house around the holidays is the half-turn staircase in the foyer.
-The banister curves up and joins with a railing that separates the upstairs from the foyer, so in early December, the banister is inevitably wrapped in garland and strung with lights.
+The banister curves up and joins with a railing that separates the upstairs from the foyer.
+In early December, the banister is inevitably wrapped in garland and strung with lights.
 I love it.
-There used to be all kinds of fake pine cones and crazy berries on the garland, which, through years of co-existing with four boys and a dog, eventually all fell off or were thrown at someone.
+There used to be all kinds of fake pine cones and crazy berries on the garland.
+Through years of co-existing with four boys and a dog, eventually they all fell off or were thrown at a sibling.

 That’s not what makes the banister great, to be clear.
 What makes the banister great is that you can weave enough lights into the garland to light the entire foyer.
 You get the star-like lightbulbs floating among the pine and holly, and you also get a dancing white light that casts itself on the wall.
 I recommend lighting your garlands with string lights.
 I do not recommend picking them apart or letting children play with them.